Spring Sacred Arts 2020

 Apr 26 – May 2, 2020

-Spring Sacred Arts Week 2020 has been cancelled.
+Spring Sacred Arts Week 2020 on the Guild campus has been cancelled.

 For those registered, we sent you an email detailing alternative offerings and class rescheduling.
 Facilitators Laurie Rudel and Scott Burnett are working on a way to engage online with you so that you can still be part of a sacred, creative community during that week.
 These electronic resources will be available to you at no charge.